Qingyan Ancient Town was established in 1378 by Emperor Zhu Yuanzhang, the first emperor of the Ming dynasty (1368–1644).

 Today the town covers an area of 3 square kilometers.
 It retains much of its original layout and many of its ancient buildings, from the Qing (1644–1912) and even the Ming dynasty.
 Visitors can see well-preserved stone-slab lanes, archways, watchtowers and battlements.

 The town was originally built of stone.
 Fantastic stone walls still remain, with gates facing north, south, east and west.
 There were originally eight stone tablets outside the gates and three of these remain today, each with intricate sculptures.

-The town is indeed a place made up of stone.
-Historic relics can be seen almost everywhere.
+Many other historical relics survive.
 Among its 37 tourist attractions are 9 temples, 8 shrines, 5 pavilions, 3 caves, 2 ancestral halls, 1 palace and 1 academy.
-There are three ancient archways too.
+There are also 3 ancient archways.
 Most of these ancient buildings are exquisitely carved with terrapins, dragons and other traditional Chinese patterns.

 Less exquisite but still of interest are the remains of a catholic and a protestant church.
 The protestant church is still in use.